dedalus-enterprise-architect/template2helm-py/README.md

 - __project_version__ : specify here the helm chart version

 - __github_pat__ : this is the *github_pat* as required by the Helm Chart Repository on GitHub (OPTIONAL)

+### Conclusion

+At the end of this procedure you'll get a helm chart package in a draft status because it needed to complete with the customization your product needs.

+for more information, please see the [link](https://confluence.dedalus.com/x/Doz3C)